-4.1 In this phase, you will have to connect all the water lines and drain line so you can complete the whole setup.
+4.1 In this phase, you will have to connect all the water lines and drain lines so you can complete the whole setup.
 First, attach the drain line with the drain opening, and it is advisable to use connectors to seal the connection areas.
 You can even use plumber’s tape for sealing the connection as it will slash down any leakage.

 4.2 With the faucet end pipes in position, hook all the water lines with the faucet but remember you shouldn’t get confused between cold water and hot water line.
 The water line alignment should be correct otherwise you might not get a proper force.
-Similarly, it would be ideal to use P trap as it will be safe and will secure connectivity.
+Similarly, it would be ideal to use the P trap as it will be safe and will secure connectivity.

 5. Test What Have You Done So Far!